-Historical emissions levels are taken from the inventory data submitted to the UNFCCC until the last available year, here 2018 (Russian Federation, 2020d).
+Historical emissions levels are taken from the inventory data submitted to the UNFCCC until the last available year, here 2019 (Government of Russia, 2021).
+(See ‘COVID-19 impact’ section below for 2020 estimation methodology).

 NDC and other targets

-Targets for all years are calculated using national inventory submissions (Russian Federation, 2020c).
+Targets for all years are calculated using national inventory submissions (Government of Russia, 2021).
 For 2030 we assume that LULUCF emissions are included in the pledge.
-For 2020, we calculate two estimated targets for emissions: including and excluding the LULUCF emissions sector.

 To quantify the pledges including LULUCF sector accounting, we use sectoral emission projections from the Fourth Biennial Report to the UNFCCC (Russian Federation, 2019b).
 We also calculate the national accounting quantities for afforestation, reforestation, and deforestation using the current LULUCF Kyoto rules.
 For forest management we use 1990 as reference level.